Cox-Automotive/terraform-provider-alks/README.md

 # ALKS Provider for Terraform

 This module is used for creating IAM Roles via the ALKS API.

+## Pre-Requisites

-This is intended to be used by user's with the `Admin` role, if you have an `IAMAdmin` role you'll need to have it upgraded to `Admin`.
+This is intended to be used by user's with the `Admin` role, if you have an `IAMAdmin` role you'll be able to create roles and attach policies, but you wont't be able to create other infrastructure.
+Upgrading to `Admin` will remedy this.

-## Building & Testing

-- Install Dependencies: `make deps`
-- Build: `make build`
-- TF Plan: `make plan`
-- Test: `make test`

 ## Example